 Messy Vegan Cook

 This is based on a dish I sampled at Wild Rice in Vancouver and, while mine pales in comparison to theirs, it's not half bad.
-The non dairy cheese pairs well with the simplicity of seared king oyster mushrooms (eryngii mushrooms) that are lightly sprinkled with flakes of sea salt.
+The non dairy cheese pairs well with the simplicity of seared king oyster mushrooms (eryngii or king trumpet) that are lightly sprinkled with flakes of sea salt.

 Sweet Vinegared Cashew Cheese King Oysters